dask/dask/docs/source/ghost.rst

 Dask.array supports these operations by creating a new dask.array where each block is slightly expanded by the borders of its neighbors.
-This costs an excess copy but allows localized functions to evaluate in an embarrassing manner.
-We call this process ghosting.
+This costs an excess copy and the communication of many small chunks but allows localized functions to evaluate in an embarrassing manner.
+We call this process *ghosting*.

 Ghosting
 --------